leetcode-timers/leetcode-timer/README.md

 You're reading on!
 You rock!
 ##### The Pyaar ki Wajah ( Reason for love )

-I told this idea to my roommate and we set up a [repo](https://github.com/m7saikat/leetcode-timed-prep) (currently private, but request access if you'd like!) app on May 1, 2020.
+I set up a [repo](https://github.com/leetcode-timers/leetcode-timer/) (currently private, but request access if you'd like!) on May 1, 2020.
 11 days later, we saw the same [feature request](https://leetcode.com/discuss/general-discussion/626102/LeetCode-Suggestion%3A-Timer-to-track-time-spend-on-a-problem) on Leetcode with over 850+ votes.

 So every time I'm working on this project, I feel like I'm making at least 849 lives easier, yay!